josefM23/autocomplete-module/tests/AutomatedTests.md

 To verify that the suggestions list is properly rendered with matching suggestions.

 **What is Tested:**
-- The suggestions list (`ul`) should display when valid matches are found during search.
+- The suggestions list (`ul`) should display when valid matches are found during the search.
 - When a user clicks on a suggestion, it should populate the input field.

 **Expected Result:**